 When you get other people buying into and helping tell your story, you have created brand ambassadors.

-Inspiring employees, customers, and business partners to be brand ambassadors is a tremendous opportunity for brand building.
+Companies that make inspiring employees, customers, and business partners a goal find in them tremendous opportunities for brand building.

 Anyone who loves your product or service – or respects your company as a community citizen – can be turned into a brand ambassador.
 You supply the words (key messages), images, opportunities, and incentives for them to speak on your behalf.